University of California Men's Octet

 The UC Men's Octet, sometimes termed the Cal Men’s Octet or the UC Berkeley Men’s Octet, is an eight-member male a cappella group at the University of California, Berkeley.
 Founded in 1948 as a member of the UC Choral Ensembles, the group's broad repertoire features several genres of music including barbershop, doo-wop, pop and alternative, and a healthy dose of Berkeley fight songs.
-The Octet has recorded over a dozen albums and is one of only three multiple-time champions of the International Championship of Collegiate A Cappella (ICCA)—the other two being USC's SoCal VoCals and Berklee's Pitch Slapped—having won the competition in both 1998 and 2000.
+The Octet has recorded over a dozen albums and is one of only four multiple-time champions of the International Championship of Collegiate A Cappella (ICCA)—the other three being USC's SoCal VoCals, Berklee's Pitch Slapped, and Belmont’s Pitchmen—having won the competition in both 1998 and 2000.

 While the Octet performs regularly around the San Francisco Bay Area for both alumni and the public, the group has toured all around the world including China, Australia, Europe and extensively throughout the United States.
 They also perform for Cal students every Wednesday during the academic year at one o’clock on Berkeley's Sproul Plaza.